$0 Illinois Adoption Quick-Start Checklist

 Petition preparation and filing: Every adoption proceeds through the Circuit Court.
 The attorney prepares the adoption petition, which must include the petitioners' information, the child's birth details, the legal basis for terminating or bypassing birth parent rights (consent, surrender, or unfitness), and any required exhibits.
 In Cook County, petitions are filed in the County Division (Chancery).
 Foster care cases remain in Juvenile Court.

 Handling the consent and surrender documents: Illinois law under 750 ILCS 50 is precise about how consents and surrenders must be executed.
-A consent to a specific adoption is irrevocable once signed 72 hours after birth in front of a judge or authorized agency official.
+A birth mother's consent to a specific adoption is irrevocable once signed at least 72 hours after birth in front of a judge or authorized agency official.
 The attorney ensures these documents are properly executed — an error here can invalidate the adoption entirely.

 Putative Father Registry compliance: Before any adoption can be finalized, the petitioners must request a search of the Illinois Putative Father Registry (PFR).
 The attorney times this search strategically — it should be requested after the 30-day window following the birth, not before, to ensure that any late registrations are captured.
 Requesting the search on day 20 and getting a clean result does not protect you if a father registers on day 28.

-Independent placement compliance under 750 ILCS 50 §14: For independent adoptions, the attorney manages the strict expense reporting requirements, ensures no payment exceeds the statutory caps (no pre-court-approval payments for "substantive support" over $1,000), and files the Pre-Birth Petition if birth parent expenses will exceed that threshold.
+Independent placement compliance under 750 ILCS 50 §14: For independent adoptions, the attorney manages the strict expense reporting requirements, distinguishes basic living support from substantive support, and files the Pre-Birth Petition when substantive support requires court approval.

 Guardian Ad Litem coordination: The court appoints a Guardian Ad Litem (GAL) to investigate the home and report to the judge.
 The attorney manages the coordination with the GAL and prepares for any questions the GAL raises.